Have you ever removed your hot tub cover – only to notice off-putting stains on the shell or fixtures?

-Calcium buildup: The combination of high pH levels and the warm water in your spa can cause an excess of calcium to form, which is also known as hard water.
-When this occurs, it can leave behind a buildup on the sides of your tub.
+• Calcium Build-Up – The combination of high pH levels and the warm water in your spa can cause an excess of calcium to form, which is also known as “hard water.”
+When this occurs, it can leave behind a white build-up on the sides of your tub.
+Fortunately, calcium stains are NOT very difficult to clean using a soft cloth soaked in a water-vinegar mixture.

-Dirt: Regular use of your spa likely means that dirt and grime will accumulate in the hot tub over time.
+• Dirt & Debris – Regular use of your spa means that dirt and grime will likely accumulate in the hot tub over time.
+Such organic matter stains can be removed with a combined mixture of vinegar and water.

-Foam buildup: Oil from your skin, perfume, make-up or lotion can cause foam to form in your water.
-Eventually, this will lead to a buildup similar to soap scum.
+• Foam Build-Up – Oil from your skin, perfume, make-up, or lotion can cause foam to form in your water.
+Eventually, this will lead to a build-up similar to soap scum.
+Foam stains can be removed with a typical vinegar-water combination and a magic eraser.